 If you follow these steps with the formula =SQRT(25), Excel will display 5 in the selected cell because the square root of 25 is 5.

 You can also use cell references as arguments in the SQRT function.
-For instance, if the number you want to find the square root of is in cell A1, you can use the formula =SQRT(A1).
+For example, if the number you want to find the square root of is in cell A1, you can use the formula =SQRT(A1).